ViaVersion/ViaFabricPlus/docs/DEVELOPER_API.md

 - The target version is Java 17
 - Fabric loom setup (As ViaFabricPlus is a Minecraft mod and has no API-only dependency like other projects)

-Since the API is not exposed as standalone submodule (yet), functions that shouldn't be used are marked with `ApiStatus.Internal`.
-Further information about certain functions can be found in the Javadoc in the corresponding file.

 ## How to include the mod as dependency
 ### Gradle
 ```groovy